Blue Stain in pine board. The coloration in wood is due to the pigment in the fungal hypae.

 Since blue stain fungi only colonizes the sawood, fast growing trees like this radiata pine grown in New Zealand can be very suceptible to stain.
 This tree was 2 feet in diameter and only about 24 years old.
 If stain fungi colonized this wood, all of it would be stained.

-Green stain (or blue/green) in aspen and birch caused by Chlorociboria.
+Samples that are dry of green stain (or blue/green) in aspen and birch caused by Chlorociboria.

 Chlorociboria produces blue/green apothecia on wood.
+These small cup-like fruiting boies produce asci and ascospores.

 Iron tannic stain occurs in cracks in trees and surfaces that react with iron (carried in with water) are stained.
 The stain does not diffuse deep into the wood adjacent to the cracks.